 There are two (2) concurrent land use requests for this proposal.
-One is to rezone ± 0.81 acres from A-1, Agricultural, to B-1, General Business.
-The other request is for a special use permit to allow a self-storage center with an increase in floor area ratio (FAR) up to 0.76 and associated signage modifications on ± 2.66 acres.
+One is to rezone ±0.81 acres from A-1, Agricultural, to B-1, General Business.
+The other request is for a special use permit to allow a self-storage center with an increase in floor area ratio (FAR) up to 0.76 and associated signage modifications on ±2.66 acres.
 There will also be an accessary office/retail area within the front portion of the building.
-The subject ± 2.66 -acre project area is located ± 180 feet south of the intersection of Dumfries Road (Route 234) and Old Dominion Drive.
+The subject ±2.66-acre project area is located ±180 feet south of the intersection of Dumfries Road (Route 234) and Old Dominion Drive.

-It is the recommendation of staff that the Planning Commission recommend approval of Rezoning, #REZ2021-00024, USA Self-Storage at Old Dominion Drive, subject to the proffers dated February 11, 2022, and Special Use Permit Special Use Permit #SUP2021-00034, USA Self-Storage at Old Dominion Drive, subject to the conditions dated February 11, 2022.
+It is the recommendation of the Planning Commission and staff that the Board of County Supervisors approve Rezoning #REZ2021-00024, USA Self-Storage at Old Dominion Drive, subject to the proffers dated February 11, 2022, and Special Use Permit #SUP2021-00034, USA Self-Storage at Old Dominion Drive, subject to the conditions dated February 11, 2022.